So you choose Milos for your summer 2022 holidays!

 The majority of ferries to Milos depart from Piraeus port, which is located 12km from the Athens city center.
 While there is a ferry departing also from Lavrion.

-The ferry companies that perform this route are Seajets, Golden Star ferry, Zante Ferries, and Aegean Speedlines.
-The majority of these companies have already announced their schedule for this summer and online ticket purchase is available.
+The ferry companies that perform this route are Seajets, Minoan Lines and Zante Ferries.
+Some of these companies have already announced their schedule for this summer and online ticket purchase is available.
 Other companies will announce their schedule in April/ May.

 Indicative itineraries from Piraeus to Milos

-The fastest option is 2 hours and 45 minutes for the trip duration, while the longest is 4 hours and 55 minutes.
+The fastest option is 2 hours and 40 minutes for the trip duration, while the longest is 7 hours.
 An average trip will last 3 hours and 30 minutes.

 Note that Milos belongs to the West Cyclades.
 The trip by ferry may also include some stopovers to other islands, such as Serifos and Sifnos.
 Make sure to listen to the announcement carefully when disembarking the ferry.